MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/security.md

 # Security

 Dev tunnels is a security-focussed developer tunneling service.
-In this article, you'll learn about how dev tunnels are secured.
+In this article, learn about how dev tunnels are secured.

 ## Overview

 By default, hosting and connecting to a tunnel requires authentication with the same Microsoft, Microsoft Azure Active Directory or GitHub account that created the tunnel.
-Tunnelling requires outbound connections to be made to the service hosted in Azure.
+Tunneling requires outbound connections to be made to the service hosted in Azure.
 No inbound connections are required to use the service.

 ## Domains